-The setback distance from a residence, school, hospital, or food establishment to an operating landfill is 450 metres; from a non-operating landfill the setback distance is 300 metres.
+Operating landfill: the setback distance from a residence, school, hospital, or food establishment is 450 metres.

 Within a waste management facility there are different types of setback distances.
 Distances defined with the regulation include:

-Section 15 of the Nuisance and General Sanitation Regulation (AR 243/2003) under the Public Health Act defines a 450 metre setback distance for a water well providing water for human consumption from a landfill.
+See Section 15 of the Nuisance and General Sanitation Regulation (AR 243/2003) under the Public Health Act.